Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Designing Sasha

 It is also important to consider cases where the home simply cannot support the goal, which we revealed in our empirical study can produce non-sensical output.
 Let us assume that the user follows up ``I'm tired'' with clarification: ``I could really use some coffee''.
 At this point, there is sufficient information to infer a goal, but in the case of $h_1$ and $h_2$ there are still no relevant devices to support it.
-Sasha in this case will return ``false'' for relevance and avoid producing a non-sensical action plan.
+Sasha in this case will return ``failure'' for relevance and avoid producing a non-sensical action plan.
 Without Sasha's relevance check, the model would turn on a light in $h_1$ and justify its reasoning: ``Turning on the entry overhead light to provide a bright, energizing atmosphere to help you get ready for your coffee.''

-Performing the clarifying step of reasoning with an LLM provides several advantages over a task-specific component.
-An alternative design could focus on inferring a high level ``goal category'' of a command (e.g., one of the categories used in Section~\ref{feasibility-study}) and then finding the set of available devices that are known to support it based on their type---in essence, to rely on a rigid goal and device ontology~\cite{palanca2018designing}.
-The limitations are two-fold: (1)~it encodes a constrained set of assumptions about which devices are pertinent to which goals, which precludes the invention of \emph{creative} action plans, and (2)~there exist generic device types (e.g., a smart plug) for which it is nearly impossible to predict their relationship to a user's goal.
-Using an LLM provides an advantage in both cases: (1)~it can leverage the often-unpredictable situational knowledge encoded in its massive training corpora to invent creative action plans, and (2)~it reasons \emph{semantically} about the devices.
-This means that simply \emph{naming} a smart plug, e.g., ``humidifier\_plug'' or ``guitar\_amp\_plug'', unlocks the capability to leverage the same device type for a broader set of actions than those assumed by the developer of a task-specific system.
+Performing the clarifying step of reasoning with an LLM provides several advantages over a task-specific component, as task-specific approaches have two key limitations: (1)~their design encodes a constrained set of assumptions about which devices are pertinent to which goals, which precludes the invention of \emph{creative} action plans, and (2)~there exist generic device types (e.g., a smart plug) for which it is nearly impossible to predict their relationship to a user's goal.
+Using an LLM provides an advantage in both cases: (1)~it can leverage the often-unpredictable situational knowledge encoded in its training corpora to invent creative action plans, and (2)~it reasons \emph{semantically} about the devices.
+This means that simply \emph{naming} a smart plug in the home template, e.g., \texttt{humidifier\_plug} or \texttt{guitar\_amp\_plug}, enables a model to leverage the same device type for a broader set of actions than those assumed in task-specific systems.
+As an implementation note, we have the option to perform this reasoning on either \emph{the full device template} (i.e., a semantically complete and correct JSON snippet) or, instead, on a shortened \emph{list of available devices} (i.e., simply a list of the home-provided names of the devices).
+The latter option benefits performance, which we highlight in our evaluation.